sisby-folk/drogstyle/README.md

 Requires [Styled Nicknames](https://modrinth.com/mod/styled-nicknames).
 Do not install with drogtor - should be compatible with any dependent mod.

-### THIS MOD IS INVASIVE AND EXPERIMENTAL.
-BY INSTALLING IT YOU ACKNOWLEDGE THAT YOU ARE NOT ELIGIBLE FOR SUPPORT FROM THE DEVELOPERS OF DROGTOR THE NICKINATOR OR STYLED NICKNAMES.

-This Mod:
+**This Mod:**
 - Removes all of styled nicknames commands
 - Adds the commands and interfaces from drogtor - `/nick`, `/color`, `/bio`
     - allows hex codes in the `/color` command

+### Experimental
+By installing this mod you acknowledge that you may not be eligible for player support for styled nicknames.